 From the ground, the towering mountains cast huge shadows across the sand, a brief respite from the heat.

-Of the countless churches in the area, 35 are accessible via different routes, all well worn by an epoch's worth of pilgrims, priest, travelers and tourists, each ascending the steep stone walls for the same solitary reason, to witness, first hand, the secrets held within.
+Of the countless churches in the area, 35 are accessible via different routes, all well-worn by an epoch's worth of pilgrims, priest, travellers and tourists, each ascending the steep stone walls for the same solitary reason, to witness, first hand, the secrets held within.

 Although Lalibela may be better known for rock churches, the Tigray region, in particular the Gheralta region, is home to some of the oldest churches in the country.